timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - **Generation checks** attach a simple version number to async work.
 When a result returns, the ViewModel applies it only if the generation still matches the current search.
 This handles stale search and page results without cancelling old work.
 - **Jobs and cancellation** keep explicit jobs for search and paging.
 A new search cancels obsolete work where possible, but the example still uses generation checks because cancellation alone is not a complete ordering rule.
 - **Two Flow pipelines** move search and paging into separate flows.
 Search can use latest-wins operators, but paging still has to coordinate with the current query, page, and `canLoadMore`.
 - **State machine** models events and transitions explicitly.
-Valid transitions become easier to see, but once events and async results go through one transition point, the design is already moving toward a single coordination authority.
+Valid transitions become easier to see because intents and async completions pass through one transition function.

-All four versions satisfy the search-and-pagination requirements.
-The weakness is ownership: the rule “new search invalidates paging” has to be preserved across `onQueryChanged`, `loadMore`, and the search/page success and failure paths.
-That makes the behavior harder to debug, update, and explain because the rule is reconstructed from scattered checks instead of owned in one place.
+All four versions satisfy the search-and-pagination requirements, but they show different pressures.
+In the generation, jobs, and two-pipeline versions, the rule “new search invalidates paging” is still preserved through guards around handlers and async completions.
+That makes behavior harder to debug, update, and explain because the rule is reconstructed from checks in different paths.

+The state-machine version improves ownership by routing events and completions through one function.
+At that point the pressure changes: the code is already moving toward a single coordination authority, but async work, result validation, and state commits still live together inside the ViewModel.

 ### Stronger response: actor/reducer MVI